HP Partner API Guide

 lngYesLongitude in decimal degrees (−180 to 180).
 Requests outside this range are rejected.

 radiusNoSearch radius in kilometres.
-Defaults to 25 km when omitted and is capped at 75 km.
+Defaults to 25 km when omitted and is capped at 75 km by default (per-partner caps can be adjusted on request).

 category_idNoInteger filter matching Helipaddy’s internal category ID.
 Requests outside your assigned allow-list return hp_partner_api_category_not_permitted.